Sore Throat: Causes And Symptoms

 - Refrain from sharing clothes, food, or drinks

 - Keep alcohol-based sanitizers handy and use them when you are out

 - Avoid consuming street foods or unhygienic food items

 - Avoid proximity with people who are sick or infected with some type of virus

 - Clean all the electrical devices you use like keyboard, remotes, TV, telephones with sanitizers or cleansers.

 However, strep throat or streptococcal infection is a rare type of sore throat that is a bacterial infection and requires antibiotic dosage to prevent severe complications.
 Sore throat for common causes, does not need an intense medication regime to recover.

-To consult a primary care service, search primary care followed by your city name.
-If you live in Arlington, Google primary care Arlington to get a list of places that can offer primary care at the time of emergency.
+To consult a urgent care service, search primary care followed by your city name.
+If you live in Arlington, Google Arlington Urgent Care to get a list that can offer primary care at the time of emergency.